Constructs a random regression forest (R.W. Payne).

 BRFDISPLAY procedure to produce further output, or in the

 BRFPREDICT procedure to predict the response for new values of the x-variables.

-%VARIANCE option can save the percentage of the variance in the y-values that is accounted for by the forest.
+YOUTOFBAGESTIMATES option can save a variate containing the out-of-bag predictions.
 Note: the out-of-bag prediction will be missing for any observation that has been selected in all the random samples (i.e. that has been used to construct every tree).